sbabcock23/hass-tryfi/README.md

 * Distance Counter - it will report your pets daily, weekly and monthly distance
 * Battery Level - it will report your Pet's collar battery level
 * Battery Charging - it will report if your Pet's collar is charging
-* Collar Light - you can control the light on the collar by turning it on and off (color selection coming soon!)
+* Collar Light - you can control the light on the collar by turning it on and off and setting the color
 * Lost Dog Mode - allows you to select Lost mode if your dog if it is lost and select Safe if it is found
 * Bases - reports the status of the base (online/offline)